 We are now letting clients come into the clinic.
-Clients must wear a mask and continue to practice social distancing.
+Clients are not required to wear a mask.
+Please continue to practice social distancing.
 Curbside is available to anybody who would prefer that - just call (812) 385-2100 when you arrive, and we will send someone out to take care of the client.

 We also want to encourage you to call in RX refills a day before you need to pick them up if possible.

 We appreciate all of our clients being understandable during these difficult times!

 People with limited living quarters may find that reptiles such as lizards or turtles fit perfectly into their lifestyles.
 Before deciding on a reptile, learn as much as possible about them and their needs.
 Poisonous snakes and certain reptiles should never be kept as pets.
 Ask your veterinarian about the suitability of a particular animal before you make your decision.
 There are many things to consider before committing to a reptile as a pet.